-CAC oversees the Chief Returning Officer, the Speaker and the progress of Council's legislative agenda.
-It is able to amend, adopt and rescind Standing Orders of Students' Council.
+CAC oversees the Chief Returning Officer, the Speaker and the progress of the legislative agenda.
+They are able to amend, adopt and rescind Standing Orders of Students' Council.

 The Elections Review Committee (ERC)

 Number of members: 5 voting, 1 non-voting